francescogerardomarra/its/modulo26/4_security.md

 - **`invalidSessionUrl("/session-expired")`**

-    - Specifies the URL to redirect users if their session becomes **invalid** (e.g., missing or corrupted session cookie).
+    - Specifies the URL to redirect users if their session becomes **invalid** (e.g. missing or corrupted session cookie).

     - If a user attempts to access a protected resource with an invalid session, they are redirected to `/session-expired`.